 All eligible applicants must submit a completed online application to be considered for admission.
-Only students in the 8th or 9th grade can apply to IMSA.
+Students who have completed the academic equivalent of nine years of education, excluding preschool and kindergarten; and are not enrolled beyond the ninth grade may apply.
 Students who are admitted after their 8th-grade year would start IMSA as 10th graders as IMSA does not have a 9th-grade class.
 There is no fee to apply.

 Applicants must create a profile to begin the application process, using the students’ personal email addresses, for example, firstname.lastname@example.org.
 Parent email address or school email addresses should not be used.
 Please make sure to remember your username and password, as those will be needed every time you log in to edit, submit, or view your application.
 The following components must be submitted via the online application by the due date in order to be eligible for consideration:

 - Three Essays

 - List of STEM Activities and Achievements

 - English Teacher Evaluation Form